top of page

 7. Hebrew Language – This domain emphasizes the development of Hebrew as a living language, empowering students to read, write, understand, and speak with increasing fluency.
 Through immersive, meaningful learning experiences, students build foundational vocabulary, grammatical understanding, and conversational skills.
 Hebrew is presented not only as a tool for communication, but as a bridge to Jewish texts, prayer, culture, and global Jewish peoplehood.

-Unlike traditional grade-level benchmarks, our Super Standards emphasize individualized progress and skill development over time.
+Unlike traditional grade-level benchmarks, our Learning Goals emphasize individualized progress and skill development over time.
 Rather than moving through content based on age or grade level, students progress at their own pace, demonstrating understanding before advancing to the next stage.
+Each Learning Goal is tracked using grade-level mastery benchmarks from the Florida State Standards.

-By integrating these seven domains into a cohesive learning experience, we ensure that our students develop both the academic foundation and character strengths necessary for success.
+By crafting a cohesive learning experience, we ensure that our students develop both the academic foundation and character strengths necessary for success.
 Our mastery-based, multi-age model allows for flexibility, personalized learning, and deeper engagement, ensuring that every child is supported in their individual learning journey while developing the skills and values to thrive in the world.

 • אִיזּוּן - Balance: I make choices that help me stay healthy and focused.
 I manage my emotions, find ways to stay calm under pressure, and take care of both my mind and body.
 I recognize when I need a break and know how to recharge so I can do my best.